orbitalquark/textadept/doc/manual.md

 ## Find & Replace Pane

 This compact pane is a great way to slice and dice through your document or a directory of files.
-It even supports finding and replacing text using Lua patterns and Lua code.
 The pane is available only when you need it and quickly gets out of your way when you do not, minimizing distractions.

 ## Command Entry